 Need help managind diabetes?
 Join the monthly diabetes support group.
 The group meets on the third Monday of each month at 6 p.m. in the 500 building of Gadsden Regional Medical Center.
 Learn from and share with others.
 The group is facilitated by certified diabetes educator Ethelyn Brown, RN.

 Winter storm conditions across major portions of Alabama have impacted the blood supply, and LifeSouth urges the community to help by donating blood.
-Visit a LifeSouth donor center or Blood Mobile.
 Visit www.lifesouth.org or call 888-795-2707 to find a location near you.
 Donors must be at least 17 years old or 16 with parental permission, weigh a minimum of 110 pounds and be in good health.
 A photo I.D. is also required.

-A support group for people suffering with Parkinson’s Disease and their care partners meets on the second Wednesday of each month at 12 p.m. in First Baptist Church of Gadsden’s Family Life Center.
-Participants are welcome to bring their own food to meetings.
-For more information, contact Judi Drew at 205-919-6992 or email@example.com.
+A support group for people suffering from Parkinson’s Disease and their care partners meets on the second Wednesday of each month at 12 p.m. in First Baptist Church of Gadsden’s Family Life Center.
+Participants are welcome to bring their own food to each meeting.
+For more information, call Judi Drew at 205-919-6992 or email firstname.lastname@example.org.

 The residents of Daugette Towers are currently seeking donations to help replace or repair their ice machine.
 The resident-owned amenity has malfunctioned and will cost over $2,000 to repair or replace.
 Daugette Towers is a 100-unit community serving the elderly and disabled, most of whom are on fixed incomes.
 The community is seeking donations from the generous people of Gadsden to repair the ice machine.